SaveNowClub/pub_docs/README.md

 # About Us

 The website [SaveNowClub](https://savenowclub.com) was officially launched in 2020, it was a result of multiple pivots and product launches we did in previous years.
-Since then we pivoted a few more times and ended up with two main online tool offerings: Timelines and Price Research Tools.
+Since then we pivoted a few more times and ended up with two main online tool offerings: Notes (renamed from Timeline in August 2025) and Price Research Tools.
 Below are a few software tools offered by SaveNowClub.com:

-## Timeline
+## Notes

-[Timeline](/timeline) is a tool that helps people to manage knowledge base with the vision of adding knowledge in any form with one click and empowering user to quickly absorb and organize the added knowledge.
+[Notes](/notes) (renamed from Timeline in August 2025) is a tool that helps people to manage knowledge base with the vision of adding knowledge in any form with one click and empowering user to quickly absorb and organize the added knowledge.
 As of October 2024, the tool solves the problems of enabling user to add link or content with one click to knowledge base and organizing saved contents under user-defined topics.
 The tool allows users to

-1. [quickly save articles](/docs/2889/howto-timeline#how-to-use-bookmarklet) that are relevant to the uncertainty you care about;
+1. [quickly save articles](/docs/2889/howto-timeline#how-to-use-bookmarklet) that are relevant to the topics you care about;
-1. [quickly categorize saved articles](/docs/2889/howto-timeline#how-to-use-parent-chooser) under relevant uncertainty/theme;
+1. [quickly categorize saved articles](/docs/2889/howto-timeline#how-to-use-parent-chooser) under relevant topics/themes;
-1. saved articles are presented to you in timeline fashion under relevant uncertainty;
+1. saved articles are presented to you in timeline fashion under relevant topic;

+As of August 2025, [**User Submitted Links**](/links), another powerful note-taking feature, was released.
+Please see this [blog post](http://blog.savenowclub.com/2025/08/user-submitted-links-feature-released.html) to learn more details.
+This feature allows users to save links and any thoughts even faster, it brings convenience of taking notes and recording random thoughts after reading to next level.

 ## Price Research Tools